The64thGamer/cheeseepedia/content/transcriptions/march-1991-segment-1.md

  I read in a book about the way the future would look and the future looks fun to me.

-There'll be more time for pleasure and since leisure is a Chuck E. treasure.
-The future looks fun to me.

 **Pasqually:**